In the beginning…

 When Elizabeth is not in the gallery, she is passionate about being outside!
 She recently fell in love with mountain biking and continues to enjoy hiking, kayaking, cycling, cross-country skiing, snowshoeing, and camping.
 She is always scheming about a new adventure with her husband Derek and their beloved trash panda, Kootenay.

 Growing up in Greensboro N.C., Tula loved her time at the barn with her horse and competing, successfully, in hunter jumper competitions across the south.
 Little did she know that her annual family visits to Montana to see her mother’s relatives in Sydney, or later her cousins in Seeley Lake, eventually would lead her to a home on the Swan River outside Bigfork, MT.
 Tula is married, with three daughters, four grandsons, three horses and an adopted mammoth donkey, Darla.
 With her husband Michel, she splits time between their home in northwest Montana and several winter months in Tucson, AZ, where they enjoy hiking, horseback riding and travel.
 Tula’s entrepreneurial experience began in her early 20’s in North Carolina, buying, selling and trading antique furniture, art and collectibles.
 Later, in the early 1980’s, Tula partnered with her parents in the metal building insulation business.
 Over the next 20+ years, from the headquarters in Kansas City, she expanded the operations to 11 manufacturing facilities across the U.S., and her company became a leading national provider of insulation products.
 When the family sold the business in 2004, Tula agreed to continue as national sales director, but she also was able to relocate to the site of her childhood visits and fond memories, northwest Montana.
 She and her husband soon developed an appreciation for western fine art, honed by annual treks to the Charlie Russell auction in Great Falls.
 While traveling to Kenya in 2012, Tula made a personal commitment to support a local village (Mbitini) in fostering better living conditions and educational opportunities, particularly for women and children.
 She returns to Kenya every other year to support clean water, library, and medical initiatives.
-Most recently Tula has acquired a minority interest in Frame of Reference, where she hopes to share her enthusiasm for western art.
+Most recently Tula has acquired a minority interest in FoR Fine Art, where she hopes to share her enthusiasm for western art.
 Combining her partner’s history in the industry, his technical framing expertise and his relationships and knowledge of contemporary art with her love of classic western fine art, they hope to add a new dimension to the Whitefish and northwest Montana art scene.

 With his BFA in Studio Arts with a concentration in Photography from the University of Texas at Arlington, combined with his experience as a photo lab technician, Bryce adds yet another layer of art industry knowledge to our diverse and experienced team.
 When not at the gallery Bryce tries to spend as much time outside as possible.
 He attributes his passion for the environment and love for the outdoors not only to being raised in Montana, but also to his own father’s creative drive as a landscape photographer.
 Keeping in theme with the rest of the FoR team, apart from creative ventures, one of Bryce’s greatest passions is for cycling.
 Whether it be road/mtb/gravel, there is no discrimination here.
 To be honest that’s probably why he got hired. (wink) Early to bed, first to shred.